-If you like E*Trade’s online platform but want something with a few more options, Scottrade might be a good alternative.
+Some comparisons performed by users show that Scottrade may come with some additional features compared to E*Trade.
 Scottrade asks for a bit more money ($2,500) as an opening balance, but in exchange you get minimal fees for trading and a strong infrastructure on which to build your trading strategy.

 If you’re used to brokerages that provide live chat support, consider TD Ameritrade.
 The commissions and features at TD Ameritrade are pretty similar, but the live chat feature might be the deciding factor for some people trying to choose between the two brokers.

 If charting is critical to your research, then consider ThinkOrSwim by TD Ameritrade.
-The charting capabilities on the ThinkOrSwim platform are among the best from the brokerages we’ve reviewed.
+Investors using ThinkOrSwim seem to appreciate the charting capabilities of the platform.

 Stash Invest is another fantastic option for E*Trade fans who still want the streamlined nature of their mobile app, but desire even greater simplicity in their investing activities.
 Stash Invest only asks for a $5 opening bid, and asks you to choose from a variety of pre-packaged themed portfolios.